AnastasiaKarpenko/KotlinBasics/README.md

 Data classes

 - Java data classes uses a lot of boilerplate code.
 We never know it is generated or it is byt he company standards or anything else
-- there is a data keyword that we put before the class, it gives us toString methos, getHashCode and equals functions ready
+- there is a data modifier that we put before the class, it gives us toString methos, getHashCode and equals functions ready